What Should I do if I am Unable to View My Tapo or Kasa Camera?

 How to check the network connection stability of a Tapo Camera

-3. Try turning off any active VPN connection or try disabling network filtering and security software based on VPN mechanisms, and re-open the APP for a try
+Try turning off any active VPN connection or try disabling network filtering and security software based on VPN mechanisms, then re-open the app and try again.

-Tips: Understand the current working status of the camera by checking the LED light and respond accordingly.
+Tips: Understanding and addressing the status of the camera by checking the LED indicator.

-When the camera is offline or inaccessible, it is often in one of the following two states:
+When the camera is offline or inaccessible, its LED indicator is often in one of the following two states:

 Connecting to Wi-Fi (Camera is attempting to connect to the Wi-Fi network of the router)

-1. If you are configuring the product for the first time, it is recommended that you first check if the password input during the configuration process is correct.
+1. If you are configuring the product for the first time, it is recommended that you first check if the password entered during the configuration process is correct.

-3. We recommend fixing your router's 2.4 GHz Wi-Fi channel to a specific one, like 1, 6, or 11.
+1. We recommend assigning your router's 2.4 GHz Wi-Fi channel to a specific one, such as channel 1, 6, or 11.
 This can enhance the stability of connected devices in certain scenarios.

 Connected to Wi-Fi (Camera has connected to the Wi-Fi network of the router but cannot connect to the cloud server via the internet)

-3. Using a public DNS server may improve the connection, try changing your router's DNS server settings to 8.8.8.8. lf you don't know how to do this, please contact your router's customer support.
+1. Using a public DNS server may improve the connection.
+Try changing your router's DNS server settings to 8.8.8.8.
+If you are unsure how to do this, please contact your router's customer support.

 System LED Indication